Use Your Leftover Bagel French Toast

 FacebookTwitterPinterestLinkedIn

 First, my husband enjoyed the one bagel he had but apparently seemed to forget about them.
 Second, for whatever reason, our teens decided that although they like banana bread and bagels, they preferred them separate, thank you very much.
+(Also, maybe they’ve been spoiled by access to homemade bagels.)
 Third, I don’t typically eat bagels.
 So, we now had five bagels hanging out, waiting to be eaten or tossed.

 I am not one for wasting food, so I considered what could be done with these fine baked goods, and it occurred to me that the best way to get them eaten was to repurpose them.
 All of us are fans of french toast, so why not use sliced bagels instead of bread?
 Apparently, this was something I should have considered sooner; the bagels disappeared quickly in this form!